elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, Modern JavaScript engines natively support private properties in classes, prefixed with # and no are proxies required.
-Such properties have their own issues though.
-They are not inherited by child classes.
+  <div><strong>Interview Response:</strong> No, Modern JavaScript engines natively support private properties in classes, prefixed with #, and no proxies are required.
+However, such properties have their own  issues, and child classes do not inherit them.
 </div>
   </div>
 </details>

 ---

-### What is the benefit of using a Proxy vs a wrapper function?
+### What is the benefit of using a Proxy vs. a wrapper function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Proxy is much more powerful, as it forwards everything to the target object.
-A wrapper function does not forward property read/write operations or anything else.
-After the wrapping, the access is lost to properties of the original functions, such as name, length, and others.
+A wrapper function does not forward property read/write operations.
+After the wrapping, the access gets lost to properties of the original functions, such as name, length, and others.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />